-Upon receipt of monitoring results, Amerisafe develops corrective actions, including control measures and recommendations for process changes that will ensure employee safety and health, all of which are contained in a written Industrial Hygiene report that is provided to you.
+Upon receipt of monitoring results, Amerisafe Consultants will help to develop corrective actions, including environmental control measures and recommendations for process changes that will ensure employee health and safety, all of which are contained in a written Industrial Hygiene report that is provided to you.

-Our experienced Industrial Hygienists work with our clients to anticipate and recognize occupational health hazards by discussing, upfront the potential hazards and issues confronting workers.
+Our certified Industrial Hygienists work with our clients to anticipate and recognize occupational health and safety hazards by discussing, upfront the potential hazards and issues confronting workers.
 Often this involves our conducting a preliminary walk down of the facility or project to better gauge chemical hazards.
-We then develop a plan and strategy to conduct effective monitoring for chemical hazards, focusing on capturing representative exposure data for the affected worker population.
+Our certified Industrial Hygienists then develop a plan and strategy to conduct effective monitoring for chemical hazards, focusing on capturing representative exposure data for the client’s affected worker population.
 Monitoring is conducted consistent with applicable NIOSH, OSHA or other sampling methods, and samples are submitted only to laboratories accredited through the American Industrial Hygiene Association (AIHA) for analysis.

 Amerisafe has extensive experience conducting worker noise dosimetry and Sound Level Meter surveys to assess noise in the workplace.
-Our experienced Industrial Hygienists know how to effective identify exposed worker populations and draft a monitoring plan to determine 8-hour and other Time-Weighted Average noise exposures.
+Our certified Industrial Hygienists know how to effectively identify exposed worker populations and draft a monitoring plan to determine 8-hour and other Time-Weighted Average noise exposures.
 We are also experienced at conducting comprehensive Sound Level Meter surveys to identify specific sources of significant noise.
-Whether from noise dosimetry results or Sound Level Meter surveys, Amerisafe can prepare a detailed report of our findings and recommendations for compliance and worker’s hearing protection.
+Whether from noise dosimetry results or Sound Level Meter surveys, our consultants can prepare a detailed report of our findings and recommendations for compliance and worker’s hearing protection.

-Amerisafe has conducted hundreds of topic-specific courses on occupational health topics including Lead, Respirable Crystalline Silica, Hexavalent Chromium, Noise and other chemical and physical hazards.
-We will customize the training content to your specific issues and needs, and we present information in a format to educate and motivate workers to prevent unnecessary exposures.
+Amerisafe Consultants have conducted hundreds of topic-specific courses on occupational health topics including Lead, Respirable Crystalline Silica, Hexavalent Chromium, Noise and other chemical and physical hazards.
+Our Safety Consultants will customize the training content to our client’s specific issues and needs, and we present information in a format to educate and motivate workers to prevent unnecessary exposures.

-Amerisafe can review your operations or project for implications relative to OSHA occupational health standards such as Hazard Communication, Respiratory Protection and others.
-We can also conduct a review of your current occupational health programs to determine opportunities to better ensure OSHA compliance and consistency with industry Best Practices.
-If warranted, we can respond to identified deficiencies by developing needed written programs, providing training, conducting monitoring, and securing PPE and other equipment.
+Amerisafe Consultants can review your operations or project for implications relative to OSHA occupational health and safety standards such as Hazard Communication, Respiratory Protection and others.
+Our consultants can also conduct a review of your current occupational health programs to determine opportunities to better ensure OSHA compliance and consistency with industry Best Practices.
+If warranted, our Safety Consultants can respond to identified deficiencies by developing needed written programs, providing training, conducting monitoring, and securing PPE and other equipment.

 Respirable crystalline silica is produced by the drilling, cutting, and grinding of materials that contain silica, such as concrete, stone, and brick.
 The process of hydraulic fracturing, or fracking, also exposes workers to silica dust.
 Nearly 2.3 million workers in the construction and general industries are exposed to the effects of silica dust, which include silicosis, lung cancer, kidney disease, and COPD (chronic obstructive pulmonary disease).

 Air monitoring is required in order to determine exposure levels of employees and to help to decide what protective measures need to be implemented.
-Amerisafe Group has an Industrial Hygiene Team that can establish sampling strategies, monitor workers, and clearly report results to assist employers with compliance.
+Amerisafe Group has a team of Industrial Hygiene Consultants that can establish sampling strategies, monitor workers, and clearly report results to assist employers with compliance.

 On March 24, 2016, OSHA released a new, final rule designed to eliminate the harmful effects of crystalline silica dust.
 Containing two standards, one for Construction and one for General Industry and Maritime, the new OSHA silica rule is projected to save nearly 600 lives and prevent over 900 new cases of silicosis annually once fully implemented.

 In order to help better understand the differences between the old silica rule and the new one, Amerisafe Group offers open-enrollment training designed for construction and manufacturing business owners, supervisors, managers and safety and HR professionals.
-Custom classes can also be developed and executed at your location.
+Custom classes can also be developed by our consultants and executed at your location.